Sleeping Murder: Literary significance and reception

-George Thaw in the Daily Mirror of 22 October 1976 said, "Agatha Christie's last novel is very good.
+George Thaw in the Daily Mirror of 22 October 1976 said: "Agatha Christie's last novel is very good.
 Sleeping Murder is the last of Miss Marple's excursions into detection.
 But perhaps it is her best.
 Agatha Christie wrote it years ago but if I was going to pick a swansong book this is certainly the one that I would choose.
 It's her best for years."

+Gavin Lambert in the New York Times Book Review of 19 September 1976 said: "Displays Agatha Christie's personal sense of what she calls 'evil,' of murder as an affront and a violation and an act of unique cruelty...
+When Marple tells us here that 'it was real evil that was in the air that night,' Christie makes us feel her curious primitive shiver.
+It is certainly the most interesting aspect of her personality and probably accounts for her extraordinary success."

 Robert Barnard: "Slightly somniferous mystery, written in the 'forties but published after Christie's death.
 Concerns a house where murder has been committed, bought (by the merest coincidence) by someone who as a child saw the body.
 Sounds like Ross Macdonald, and certainly doesn't read like vintage Christie.
 But why should an astute businesswoman hold back one of her better performances for posthumous publication?"
+H. R. F. Keating included the novel in his list of "100 Best Crime and Mystery Books".
 It was one of the bestselling books of 1976.